nih-cfde/training-and-engagement/docs/Cloud-Platforms/Introduction-to-Terra/1terra.md

 ## Step 4: Set up Terra billing project

-Click the <span class="highlight_txt">+</span>.
-Then enter a unique billing project name (the "first-terra-project" in the image below is a placeholder, please do not copy it as it's probably already in use!).
+Click the <span class="highlight_txt">+ CREATE</span>.
+Then enter a unique billing project name (the "first-terra-project" in the image below is a placeholder, please **do not copy it as it's probably already in use!**).

 !!! warning